sevenval/flat-docs/reference/variables.md

 ## `$error`

-Both client request and response, as well as upstream request and response validation errors will store information about the error in `$error`.
-While initially empty, `$error` will have the following properties containing information about the most recent error:
+Client request and response validation, upstream connection and request and response validation errors, and those triggered by the [`error` action](/reference/actions/error.md) will store information about the error in `$error`.
+While initially empty, `$error` will have the following properties containing information about the most recent error, unless it is triggered by the `error` action:

 * `status` - the HTTP status that is used by default for responses if the error was passed to the client (type: `number`)
 * `code` - an error code (type: `number`)